 International Montessori College Farm Forest Glen

 Location: 880 Maroochydore Road, Maroochydore, 4556

 Site Characteristics: The Farm was chosen to accommodate a Hive Haven V9 bee box because the stingless native bees assist in the pollination of the School’s market garden and provides the students with the opportunity to learn about bees, pollination and honey extraction.

 Logan City Council Art Gallery

 Location: Wembley Road & Jacaranda Avenue, Logan Central, 4114

-Site Characteristics: The hive was on display at the City Council Art Gallery until the end of May.
-The project titled ‘Creative communing with the stingless native bee’ is run by Sandra Conte – Earth emag, was supported by the Regional Arts Development Fund – A partnership between the Queensland State Government and Logan City Council.
+Site Characteristics: The project titled ‘Creative communing with the stingless native bee’s – Sandra Conte – Earth emag.
+This project was supported by the Regional Arts Development Fund – A partnership between the Queensland State Government, Hive Haven and Logan City Council.

 Innovation Centre Sunshine Coast

 Location: Sippy Downs

 Site Characteristics: The Innovation Centre Sunshine Coast Butterfly Garden was chosen to install a Hive Haven V9 native bee box to raise awareness and to enable staff and visitors to learn about bees, pollination, honey and the environment.
 We recently re-located the IC hive of stingless native bees to Australian Parliament House Canberra.
 We are currently ‘budding’ a new colony in the butterfly garden.